kasrakoushan/garden/content/notes/neuroscience.md

 The general idea is that in this way, the brain adjusts its weights and it learns.
 This is how current deep learning models work: the magic is in the weights of the connections between nodes; the "memory" of the network is in the set of connections and weights of each of those connections.
 (See my [notes on AI](notes/ai-discourse.md).)

 This is a _connectionist_ or _associationist_ picture of learning.
 Crucial to this picture is the idea of _cell assemblies as representations of objects or ideas_.
 So, if I see a picture of my grandma, there's a specific set of neurons that are active in my brain, and this is what represents my grandma.
-And thne, if I later just think about my grandma, the same assembly is activated.
+And then, if I later just think about my grandma, the same assembly is activated.
 Memory is just the linking of various sensory inputs together.

 ![Hebbian cell assembly](notes/images/hebb-cell-assembly.png)*The Hebbian cell assembly*